Have you noticed some Pinterest accounts have branded board covers? Pretty cool, right?!

-I just finished updating all my board covers – and they look good on both desktop and mobile devices.
+I just finished updating all my custom Pinterest board covers – and they look good on both desktop and mobile devices.
 (Yay!)
-Once I figured out the correct sizing and cropping, I made a template and it went pretty quick to make them all.
-You can download my template above – or you can make your own using these instructions:
+I made a Canva template and it went pretty quick to make them all.
+You can download my Canva template below – or you can make your own using these instructions:

 - Create a graphic that is 800 pixels wide by 800 pixels tall.